pwittchen/dotfiles/install/icons/skype/README.md

 sudo chmod +r /usr/share/pixmaps/skype/*
 ```

-The icon set I provide here is based on Faenza-Dark Theme, for change the icons, just replace the images in /usr/share/pixmaps/skype directory.
+The icon set I provide here is based on Faenza-Dark Theme, for change the icons, just replace the images in `/usr/share/pixmaps/skype directory`.

 **To remove**